CCI-Tools/cate/README.md

 Next step is to activate the new environment.
 On Linux/Darwin type:

-    $ source activate cate
+    $ source activate cate-env

 In case you used another location use it instead of the name `cate`.
 Windows users can omit the `source` command and just type

-    > activate cate
+    > activate cate-env

-You can now safely install Cate sources into the new `cate` environment.
+You can now safely install Cate sources into the new `cate-env` environment.

     (cate) $ python setup.py install